Projection hypothesis in the setting for the quantum Jarzynski equality: Work Required for Event Reading

 In the following, we elaborate on the {\it origin} of this entropy production $\sigma$, which accompanies instantaneous relaxation of the system.

 Let $\rho=\rho(t)$ denote the statistical weight of the system {\it without} relaxation in the ensemble of copies of the system at a given time $t$.
-We set $\rho(0)=1$.\footnote{The relaxation process is truncated from the time evolution of $\rho$ when we associate $\rho$ with a density matrix.
-See Appendix A.}
+We set $\rho(0)=1$.\footnote{When we identify $\rho$ with the normalization factor of a density matrix, the relaxation process is truncated from the time evolution of the density matrix.
+See Appendix A.1.}

 The {\it direct description} in Ref. \cite{JSTAT1} gives rise to the relaxation process in the conventional ensemble at $t=dt$:

 The solution to this is $\rho=1-\theta(t)$\footnote{$\theta(t)$ is the Heaviside unit step function that satisfies $d\theta(t)/dt=\delta(t)$ for the Dirac delta function $\delta(t)$.}.
 Here, $\delta(t)dt=d\theta(t)$ is the production of $-\rho$.
 Namely, in this description, the relaxation occurs in the conventional ensemble at $t=dt$ as